edimaudo/reotoi/README.md

 # reotoi

 ## Overview
-reotoi is a web application that turns your voice into visual art.
+It is a web application that turns your voice into visual art.
 The name comes from the Māori language: reo & toi which means voice art.

 ## Project Structure